Japan at a Glance

 Before the natural disaster, working in Japan meant working in a country struggling with problems such as slow economic growth, a decline of the manufacturing sector, low productivity, rising public debt, and an ageing population.
 By 2025, two employees might have to support one retiree.

 The disaster and its aftermath have had an additional impact on the country’s economy.
 Although the GDP started to rebound in the third quarter of 2011, the nuclear catastrophe led to even higher government debt, as well as problems in the energy sector.
-In late 2012, the national economy then contracted for the third consecutive quarter, and the country is now going through a mild recession.
+Since the end of 2012, after a long period of deflation, the Japanese government has been pursuing a clear course of expansion which is very hard to accomplish due to the high government debt level.

-Any foreign nationals who will be working in Japan (i.e. who do not come for a business trip, to engage in negotiations, etc.) have to apply for a special work visa.
+Any foreign nationals who will be working in Japan (i.e. who are not traveling here for a business trip, to engage in negotiations, etc.) have to apply for a special work visa.
 For this purpose, they need to obtain a so-called Certificate of Eligibility from the immigration office.

 As soon as you have an offer of employment for Japan, an HR staff member of your Japanese employer should submit the application on your behalf.
 The procedure takes up to three months and needs to be handled before the actual visa application.
 Without the proper visa, you should never take up paid employment in Japan.